ROCm/TransferBench/docs/how to/use-transferbench.rst

 Using TransferBench
 ---------------------

 You can control the SRC and DST memory locations by indicating the memory type followed by the device index.
-TransferBench supports the following memories:
+TransferBench supports the following memory types:

-* Coarse-grained pinned host memory
+* Coarse-grained pinned host
-* Unpinned host memory
+* Unpinned host
-* Fine-grained host memory
+* Fine-grained host
-* Coarse-grained global device memory
+* Coarse-grained global device
-* Fine-grained global device memory
+* Fine-grained global device
-* Null memory (for an empty transfer)
+* Null (for an empty transfer)

 In addition, you can determine the size of the transfer (number of bytes to copy) for the tests.